-- Right click on Start button at the lowermost right corner of your Screen and go along with Command Prompt (Admin) and hit Yes after UAC Confirmation dialog box emerges.
+- Right click on the Start button at the lowermost right corner of your screen and go along with Command Prompt (Admin) and hit Yes after UAC Confirmation dialog box emerges.
 Copy the underneath command and paste in the launched command prompt and press Enter.

 netsh winsock reset

 - Press once the icon of File Explorer and let it expand up.
 Copy the path written further down and paste in the address bar of the File Explorer.

 - This will loosen the RSA folder which consists of two other folders which is shown in the screenshot below.
 You need to concentrate on the folder named MachineKeys.
 Rename this folder to MachineKeys.old.